oneconcern/datamon/docs/proposals/diamond-design.md

 datamon diamond split list --repo {repo} --diamond {diamond-id}
 ```

-Report about the ID, status and timings of every ongoing or failed split.
+Report about the ID, status, and timings of every ongoing or failed split.
 Completed splits are available in this listing until they are eventually cleaned up by the background cleaner.